Scuderia Corsa: History

-Scuderia Corsa currently competes in the Ferrari Challenge North America series.
-The Ferrari Challenge North American Championship, a Ferrari only motorsport championship, is organized by Ferrari North America and sanctioned by IMSA.
-The Ferrari Challenge series gives the most passionate Ferrari owners an exclusive opportunity to compete on a racing circuit in a global motorsport championship series.
+As of the 2026 season, Scuderia Corsa — the racing arm of Ferrari Beverly Hills — competes in the Ferrari Challenge North America series, a single-make racing championship for Ferrari cars organized by Ferrari North America and sanctioned by IMSA.
+The team supports client drivers competing in the series.

 Scuderia Corsa placed 3rd in the Ferrari North American Team Challenge for the 2010 Ferrari Challenge season.

 In 2011, the team achieved 1st and 2nd place in the Ferrari Challenge North American Championship with the Ferrari Challenge F430.

 In 2014, Scuderia Corsa won the Ferrari Challenge North American Championship with the Ferrari 458 Challenge EVO in the Coppa Shell class.
 Scuderia Corsa also placed 3rd at the Ferrari World Finals, with a total of 10 victories and 22 podiums throughout the 2014 season.

-2016 proved to be an exciting year for Scuderia Corsa racing in the Ferrari Challenge North American Championship.
-The team scored 13 podiums throughout the season, placed 2nd in the Ferrari Challenge Championships in North America and 2nd also in the Ferrari Challenge World Finals.
+In 2016 Scuderia Corsa scored 13 podiums in the Ferrari Challenge North American Championship including 2nd in the Ferrari Challenge Championships in North America and 2nd in the Ferrari Challenge World Finals.

 In 2017, Scuderia Corsa ran the largest Ferrari Challenge team in the world with 15 drivers.
 They won the Ferrari Challenge North American Coppa Shell Championship.

 Scuderia Corsa also initiated the Drivers Development Program, which provides a complete solution for drivers to looking to get on the racetrack for the first time.
 This program prepares early-stage drivers for participation in the Ferrari Challenge Esperienza Program, providing drivers with valuable track time and feedback from the team's engineering team and driver coaches.

 In 2023, Scuderia Corsa won for the 3rd time in a row, the Ferrari Challenge Trofeo Pirelli division with Matt Kurzejewski in his second year with the team.